pkboom/introduction_to_ml_with_python/Approaching a Machine Learning Problem.md

 - how to define and measure success
 - what the impact of a successful solution would be to your overall business or research goals.

+> It is best if you can measure the performance of your algorithm directly using a business metric, like increased profit or decreased losses.